goldstack/typescript-monorepo-boilerplate/packages/static-website-1/README.md

-# Email Sent Template
+# Static Website AWS Template

 ❤️ Support development by using the [Goldstack Project Builder](https://goldstack.party) ❤️

-This module provides a simple static website that is deployed on a global [CloudFront](https://aws.amazon.com/cloudfront/) CDN provided by AWS.
+This template provides a simple static website that is deployed on a global [CloudFront](https://aws.amazon.com/cloudfront/) CDN provided by AWS.

 ## Features